artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 4. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 1 to 4.

 ## Using RVfpga-Whisper in the virtual machine
 Section "Simulation in Whisper" of the Getting Started Guide describes the use of the Whisper simulator in RVfpga using different basic examples from the RVfpga package.
+Moreover, at time 21:55 of this [video](https://www.youtube.com/watch?v=Z8QcQRW7F4s) you can see an example simulation of RVfpga-Whisper.

 We next show the steps to simulate Exercise 1 (which you can find [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab1/README.md#exercise-1) in this same section) in Whisper.